Art-Sells/Arells/Build-Notes.md

 ## Arells v1

 ### Test Offline
-*Set back to fetching current bitcoin prices then, set to revert back to current price fetching after home*
+= Delete All Login/Signup/PrivacyPolicy
+- Rename everything that says "Account" meaning the links, files, functions/etc with bitcoin or Bitcoin
+- Reconfigure State for get and save vavity (not by email, by session?, saves in Json by sessions?)
 -
 VavityTester:
 – (Bitcoin) (VAPA): $dollar price
-- - My Portfolio (before anything is added)
+- - Portfolio (before anything is added)
 - - - (Add Investments)
 - - - - when button above clicked, it shows:
 - - - - $ Curent Investment Value (add to test UI display for lots of bitcoin): automatically displays Bitcoin Amount at the time of purchase (this should correspond and get the bitcoin price from the "date purchased" section) this will end up being the cVatop after the submit button is clicked while cVact will always be VAPA x bitcoin amount entered ...
 If for example VAPA after 01/05/26 is greater than bitcoinPrice on 01/10/26, then $ Amount should be based on VAPA and not bitcoin Price